gauri076/gauri076/README.md

-# 💫 About Me:
+#💫 About Me:

-I’m an aspiring Software Developer and Computer Science Engineering graduate, with a strong foundation in Java, JavaScript, React, and web development.
-I enjoy building responsive, user-focused applications and continuously expanding my backend skills.
-Currently, I’m working on a Crypto Scanner (Crypto Screener) web application using React.js and the CoinGecko API, implementing features such as real-time market tracking, search, sorting, pagination, currency conversion, and interactive data visualization.
-I have also developed projects like an Employee Management System and an Electricity Billing System, which strengthened my understanding of frontend architecture, state management, and core Java concepts.
-Alongside frontend development, I am actively learning Spring Boot to build scalable RESTful backend services.
-I’ve completed a Java Programming Internship at CodSoft and virtual programs from Accenture and Google, gaining hands-on exposure to real-world development practices.
-I’m currently seeking Software Developer Intern or Junior Developer opportunities where I can contribute effectively and grow in a production environment.
+I’m an aspiring Software Developer and Computer Science Engineering graduate with 7 months of hands-on experience in software development.
+I have a strong foundation in Java, JavaScript, React.js, and web development, and I enjoy building responsive, user-focused applications.

+I have successfully developed projects like a Crypto Scanner (Crypto Screener) Web Application using React.js and the CoinGecko API, implementing features such as real-time market tracking, search, sorting, pagination, currency conversion, and interactive data visualization.
+I have also built applications like an Employee Management System and an Electricity Billing System, which strengthened my understanding of frontend architecture, state management, and core Java concepts.

+Along with frontend development, I am actively learning Spring Boot to build scalable and secure RESTful backend services.
+I have completed a Java Programming Internship at CodSoft and virtual programs from Accenture and Google, gaining exposure to real-world development practices and industry workflows.

+Currently, I’m seeking Software Developer Intern / Junior Developer opportunities where I can contribute my skills and grow in a production environment.

 ## 🌐 Socials: